xmlclone/myblog/README.md

 # myblog
-flask as backend, fronted use jquery and bootstrap etc.
+flask as backend, frontend use jquery and bootstrap etc.